marcosvfranco/gherkin-behat-support/gclient/README.md

 # Cucumber Full Language Support
-VSCode Cucumber (Gherkin) Language Support + Format + Steps/PageObjects Autocomplete Enhanced for Behat -> This version is a modified version from the original plugin.
+VSCode Cucumber (Gherkin) Language Support + Format + Steps/PageObjects Autocomplete Enhanced for Behat
+* This version is a modified one from the original plugin for Behat users (credits to the author of the plugin, Alexander Krechik)

 ## This extension adds rich language support for the Cucumber (Gherkin) language to VS Code, including:
 * Syntax highlight